 - workshop facilities at Lenswood have been vital in the building, maintaining and storing of PIRSA’s equipment used for major biosecurity threats (mainly locusts and fruit fly).

-Further information about establishment of Lenswood Research Centre is contained in the Adelaide Hills Apple and Pear Festival brochure, 1965, P33.
+Establishment of Lenswood Research Centre: Adelaide Hills Apple and Pear Festival brochure, 1965, P33.

 Prepared by Barry Philp, Barry Windle and John Steed, February 2012.